mdasyg/smartthermostat/README.md

 # Device Manager

-'Device Manager' is project it's creation started for the purposes of my thesis, with the title 'Design and implementation of the infrastructure of an intelligent ecological house'.
+'Device Manager' is a project it's creation started for the purposes of my thesis, with the title 'Design and implementation of the infrastructure of an intelligent ecological house'

 # Requirements

 1. Ruby v2.3.1 or later
 2. RubyGems manager
-3. MySQL database server
+3. Latest NodeJs
-4. A Web server with phusion passenger module installed and enabled(e.g install passenger gem) ([installation instructions](https://www.phusionpassenger.com/library/install/standalone/install/oss/))
+4. MySQL database server
-5. Latest NodeJs
+5. Mosquitto Broker
-6. Mosquitto Broker
+6. Bundler
-7. Bundler
+7. Yarn dependency manager for front-end dependencies ([installation instructions](https://yarnpkg.com/en/docs/install))
-8. Yarn dependency manager for front-end dependencies ([installation instructions](https://yarnpkg.com/en/docs/install))
+8. A Web server with **phusion passenger** module installed and enabled. (e.g install passenger gem) ([installation instructions](https://www.phusionpassenger.com/library/install/standalone/install/oss/))

 # Installation

 ## Initial setup

-1. Install the project's required software
+1. Install the project's required software dependencies
 2. Download the project and go to project's root directory
 3. Copy `secrets.yml.sample` to `secrets.yml` and change the appropriate values
 4. Run `bundle install` maybe you have to add `--path vendor/bundle` in order for gems to install locally